vrodgreg/lab-react-cinema/README.md

 ### Iteration 4 | Display Movie Info

-Here, you have to create a view to display all the info about each movie.
+Here, you have to create a page to display all the info about each movie.
 You need a `movie/:id` route, where the user can check all the info about each movie, after clicking on the `See More` button on the `/movies` page.

 ![image](https://user-images.githubusercontent.com/23629340/36986933-6f8060b4-209b-11e8-8571-496914f9ae96.png)